chains-project/maven-lockfile/template/README.md

 ```
 mvn io.github.chains-project:maven-lockfile:${project.version}:generate
 ```
+This should generate a lockfile.json file in each module of the repository.
+This file contains the checksums of all the artifacts in the repository.
+Also, the complete dependency tree is stored in the lock file.

 Then run the following command to validate the repository:

 ```
 mvn io.github.chains-project:maven-lockfile:${project.version}:validate
 ```
+If this runs successfully, the repository is valid.
+All dependencies defined are still the same as when the lock file was generated.
 ## Format

 An example lockfile is shown below: